Wednesday, February 17, 2016

-Carnegie Mellon University v.
-Marvell Technology Group Ltd. and Marvell Semiconductor, Inc.:
+Carnegie Mellon University has settled its patent infringement lawsuit against Marvell Technology Group Ltd. and Marvell Semiconductor, Inc.

 A substantial share of the proceeds will go to the inventors, José Moura, a professor in Carnegie Mellon's Department of Electrical and Computer Engineering, and Aleksandar Kavcic, a former doctoral student of Moura who is now a professor of electrical and computer engineering at the University of Hawaii.

 Their scientific research and technological innovations had a powerful impact on the ability to detect more accurately the data stored in the disk drives of computers sold worldwide in the last decade and a half, from large servers to small laptops.

 The data storage industry experienced tremendous progress recording larger and larger amounts of data in continuously shrinking domains.
 With zeros and ones recorded in ever tinier spaces came the challenge of detecting that data without errors.
 In the mid-'90s, Moura and Kavcic invented a new read channel detector that accounts for noise associated with each particular pattern of bits recorded.
 This type of detector was widely recognized by the industry in the decade that followed.

 "A key part of Carnegie Mellon's mission is making discoveries that have global impact," said CMU President Subra Suresh.
 "We are pleased to honor the work of José and Alek, two inventors who provided a major step forward in computing technology, at a time when computing was transforming our world."

 "José Moura is a pioneer in using advanced signal processing techniques to solve a wide variety of challenging problems," said CMU College of Engineering Dean James Garrett.
 "He is an excellent example of the world-class professors and researchers this university is built upon."